WolffunGame/UnityUIManager/README.md

 </p>

 #### Setting transition animation for each screen
 You can also set up different animation for each screen.
-Each Page, Modal, and Sheet component has the `AnimationContainer` property.
+Each Screen, Modal, and Sheet component has the `AnimationContainer` property.
 You can set the transition animation to it.

 <p align ="center">
     <img width="60%" src="https://user-images.githubusercontent.com/47441314/137632127-2e224b47-3ef1-4fdd-a64a-986b38d5ea6a.png">